sl-solution/InMemoryDatasets.jl/docs/src/man/joins.md

 In the above example, the `closejoin` for each `ticker` can be done by passing `ticker` as the first variable for the `on` keyword, i.e. when more than one key is used for `on` the last one will be used for "close match" and the rest are used for exact match.

 When `border` is set to `:missing` (default value) for the `:backward` direction the value below the smallest value will be set to `missing`, and for the `:forward` direction the value above the largest value will be set to `missing`.
 And when `border = :nearest` the closest non-missing value will be fetched.

+Passing `border = :none`, sets missing for values in left data set which are out of the right data set's range.

 ```jldoctest
 julia> closejoin(trades, quotes, on = [:ticker, :time], border = :missing)